-Prerequisite: Drawing 1 and Advanced Art; must earn a passing grade (C or better) in Drawing 1 and Advanced Art to take this class.
+Prerequisite: Drawing 1 or Basic Design; must have a

-Fees: \$10.00
+passing grade ("C" or better)

 In this class we will learn a variety of painting techniques, use multiple mediums such as watercolor and acrylic, and learn about specific styles of painting.
 Students will create paintings to demonstrate their understanding of the Elements and Principles of Art.
 Students will be exposed to influential art movements, artists and will duplicate specific styles and techniques from the old masters.